evelynhathaway/eslint-plugin-evelyn/README.md

 ## Description

-These are my configs, bugfixes, and code related to maintaining ESLint scripts.
+These are my configs and code related to maintaining ESLint scripts.

 My code style is very opinionated, so I only use this package on my projects.
 However, others are welcome to use, copy, or fork this project.